ufs-community/ufs-mrweather-app/docs/UsersGuide/source/inputs_outputs.rst

 Initial condition formats and source
 ------------------------------------

-The UFS MR Weather App currently only supports the use of Global Forecast System (GFS) data as raw initial conditions (that is, MRF, AVN, ERA5 etc. are not supported).
+The MR Weather App currently only supports the use of Global Forecast System (GFS) data as raw initial conditions (that is, MRF, AVN, ERA5 etc. are not supported).
 The GFS data can be provided in three formats: :term:`NEMSIO`, :term:`netCDF`, or :term:`GRIB2`.
 Files in NEMSIO and GRIB2 format can be obtained from the `NCEI website <https://www.ncdc.noaa.gov/data-access/model-data/model-datasets/global-forcast-system-gfs>`_.